FOREX-Euro traders bet ECB won't rock the boat after stock sell-off

 “These central banks are well aware that they can’t be too downbeat when talking about growth and inflation expectations.
 The ECB is not going to ease.
 I suspect it will remind the market of the moves it made in December and leave it at that.”

-“With equities under pressure there are probably some people betting Draghi might pre-announce some more easing,” said a senior dealer with one international bank in London.

-“Its not going to happen but there is no shortage of punters out there.”

-The euro was up 0.1 percent at $1.0905 in morning trade in Europe, down from Wednesday’s highs of $1.0976 and virtually unchanged from levels seen immediately after the ECB’s last meeting in December.
+The euro was up 0.1 percent at $1.0905 in early European trade, down from an overnight high of $1.0976 and virtually unchanged from levels seen immediately after the ECB’s last meeting in December.

 Analysts assume that keeping the euro weak is a central plank of ECB chief Mario Draghi’s efforts to refloat the euro zone economy and get inflation moving back towards its target of below or close to 2 percent.